johnnycyberseed/ibm-zk/pages/IBM Control Program of Operating System (video).md

 		- systems throughput
 		- turnaround time
 		- providing key services
-	- Control Programs have these responsibilities
+	- Control Programs
+		- are responsible for:
 			- data management
 				- device independence
 				- buffered input / output
 				- extensive library services (naming devices, the data that goes on them, and how they are organized)
 			- task management
 				- allocating resources to independent tasks (i.e. programs)
 				- identifying tasks
-	-
+		- have
 	-